dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 pattern would continue even for the larger models if we continued to overtrain them for longer.
 \todo{position the min loss stuff in terms of scaling laws or something?}

+In [@Sec:eval_results], we noted that the high-level test results are approximately logarithmic in scale.
+We find a similar phenomena here: the binary cross entropy of the trained probe is approximately logarithmic in amount of compute used.
+In [@Fig:log_compute], we re-plot [@Fig:models-and-steps] with the log of compute in the X axis to make this more clear.

+![The performance of each Pythia model size during pretraining, graphed against FLOPs of compute.
+Lower is better](images/log_compute.png){#fig:log_compute}

 # Future Work {#sec:future}

 We hope to get a better understanding of this phenomenon by studying the